 Most common in OA are houses and buildings: these are easy (relatively speaking) in that they are linear.
 Cutting straight lines with an X-acto knife and a ruler is straightforward.
 Be careful though, X-acto knives are sharp and you wouldn’t want to hurt yourself or slice too long a line.

-OA which have domes, curls, or swirls are made the same way as linear cuts.
+OA which has domes, curls, or swirls is made the same way as linear cuts.
 However, they are more challenging because you need to manage your knife with good control.
 In many ways, you are like a surgeon.
-This mini lesson will not address these rounded cuts, but you may try them yourself.
+This mini-lesson will not address these rounded cuts, but you may try them yourself.

 Designing Origamic Architecture: Exercise 1